Monday Nature Play Group

 Play Group Rhythm

 10:30-11:00: Arrival.
 Free Play.
 Connection and community.
-Make a community snack in an Instapot (planning: oatmeal, rice, or barley)
+Make a community snack in an Instapot (planning: oatmeal, quinoa, rice, or barley)

 📌 We usually have a planned activity where we make, create, and work with our hands.
 Some activities may be messy.
 Other activities may need the help of a parent.

-🤎Show our immense gratitude to the Land Trust by sending a tax deductible monetary donation in any amount.
+🤎 Show our immense gratitude to the Land Trust by sending a tax deductible monetary donation in any amount.
 Venmo, PayPal, or check.
 Add “on behalf of the Nature Play Studio community and my family” in the memo.
 Our collective support helps their organization maintain the Land and offer programs.

-📭Please be mindful when parking on the street.
+📭 Please be mindful when parking on the street.
 Keep driveways and mailboxes clear to the best of your ability.

 Community Guidelines: